AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 **Query construction**

 - Fetch required queryables from registry (where and select clause)
-- Allocate required modifiers with the given allocator (which is by default the stack allocator)
+- Allocate required modifiers and views with the given allocator (which is by default the stack allocator)
 - Compute query bitset from the where clause
 - Creates the query object from the computed bitset and the selected queryables